NeuralDev-io/csci262_pooh_bear_intrusion_detection_modeling/Report.md

 ### Storing data

-A struct `VehicleType` stores information and statistics associated with each vehicle type, including:
+A struct `VehicleType` stores information and statistics associated with each vehicle type in a dictionar with `string name` as key, including:

 - Vehicle name
 - Registration format
 - Volume weight and speed weight
 - The mean and standard deviation of the volume and speed.

-Each time a new set of statistics is read, the data is stored in an instance of class `Vehicles`, which contains a `map` with the key being a `string` of vehicle name and the value being the `VehicleType` struct.
-This instance is referred to as a "vehicle dictionary" throughout the system and is used by both the Activity and Analysis engines.
+Each time a new set of statistics is read, the data is stored in an instance of class `Vehicles`, which contains a `map` with the key being a `string name` of vehicle name and the value being the `VehicleType` structure.
+This instance is referred to as a "vehicles dictionary" throughout the system and is used by both the Activity and Analysis engines.

 ### Data inconsistencies

-When data inconsistencies are found within a file or between input files, the system reports the inconsistency and aborts.
+When data inconsistencies are found within a file or between input files, the system reports the inconsistency and exits out of the current system and allows the user to enter a new file.
 Below are the inconsistencies that were handled by the system:

 - The number of vehicles being monitored is different to the number of vehicle statistics being listed.
 - Vehicle names are inconsistent between vehicles file and statistics file.
+- Inconsistencies with integers and doubles used in the file which cannot be converted within the system to an appropriate data type.

+Other consistencies that could occur which were not handled may include:

+* The use of a different delimiter to separate the numbers rather than `:` as required by the system.
+* The use of negative numbers.
+* The use of lowercase and uppercase in the vehicle type names which are different.

 ## Logging system